-In a day-long symposium this past June, the Buffalo Bill Center of the West’s Whitney Western Art Museum brought together several top art historians and renowned artists to examine topics related to western American sculpture.
+In a day-long symposium in June 2017, the Buffalo Bill Center of the West’s Whitney Western Art Museum brought together several top art historians and renowned artists to examine topics related to western American sculpture.
 Forged and Founded—Western American Sculpture, a Centennial Symposium resulted in stimulating and thought-provoking presentations, recorded and now available online.

 Themes explored at the symposium included the history of bronze casting in America; the artistic careers of sculptors Gertrude Vanderbilt Whitney and Alexander Phimister Proctor; groundbreaking contemporary sculpture in the West; the artistic process of sculpting in varied media; the science of X-ray fluorescence in the study of bronze sculpture, and more.

 Featured speakers whose presentations are now captured on video include the following:

 - Dr. Carol C. Clark, William McCall Vickery 1957 Professor of the History of Art and American Studies-Emerita, Amherst College, Amherst, Massachusetts.
 Clark discusses American sculpture from 1850 – 1925.

 - Débora Mesa from the Ensamble Studio, expands on Structures of Landscape at Tippet Rise Art Center, Fishtail, Montana.

 - Ellen Roberts, Harold and Anne Berkley Smith Curator of American Art, Norton Museum, West Palm Beach, Florida.
 Roberts shares perspectives on sculptress Gertrude Vanderbilt Whitney.